 The Graduate Council sets minimum standards that all graduate students in the university must fulfill.
 Divisions and programs may have additional requirements that exceed the Graduate Council minimum requirements.
 Students are advised to read the rules explaining satisfactory progress for the graduate major.
+The minimum cumulative GPA for Satisfactory Academic Progress (SAP) for a graduate student is a 3.0.

 The Graduate Council requires that a student earn a minimum graduate grade of "B" (grade point of 3.0 on a 4.0 scale), "S" (Satisfactory), or "P" (Pass) in each graduate-level course taken as a graduate student.

-The Graduate Council also considers grades of incomplete to be unsatisfactory if they are not removed during the next fall or spring semester in which the student is enrolled; however, the professor may impose an earlier deadline.
-A student may be dismissed from the program for one or more grades below the "B", "S", or "P" minimum within one semester or for failing to resolve incompletes.
+When a student enrolled in a graduate program receives an unsatisfactory or failing grade (below "B," "S," or "P") in one or more courses, they may be placed on an action plan in order to remediate areas of deficiency before moving forward with additional coursework.